Frequently Asked Questions

 The Salvation Army is one of the world’s largest faith-based charities.
-Originally established in London, England in 1865, the Army has been helping people for more than 130 years in the United States.
+Originally established in London, England in 1865, the Army has been helping people in the Austin area for more than 127 years.

-The Salvation Army USA provides many different programs and services that range from sheltering and feeding the homeless to rebuilding communities after natural disasters.
+The Salvation Army Austin, serving Travis and Williamson counties, provides many different programs and services that range from sheltering and feeding those experiencing homelessness, to rebuilding communities after natural disasters.
 We comfort the sick and elderly, support young people through after-school programs, and respond to needs in our community with practical help.

 What is The Salvation Army’s mission?

 The Salvation Army, an international movement, is an evangelical part of the universal Christian Church.
 Its message is based on the Bible.
 Its ministry is motivated by the love of God.
 Its mission is to preach the gospel of Jesus Christ and to meet human needs in His name without discrimination.